zero2one/HAMmP/README.md

 # Apache - MySQL - (multi) PHP stack with Homebrew

-This repository contains a basic file structure and helper scripts to setup and maintain a local AMP stack on Mac OS X.
+This repository contains a basic file structure and helper scripts to setup and maintain a local Apache, MariaDb and multiple PHP versions stack on MacOS.

 This setup is for MacOS.